Louisville Gas & Electric

 Louisville Gas & Electric (LG&E) is a utilities company based in Louisville, Kentucky.
 A subsidiary of PPL Corporation through the LG&E and KU Energy subsidiary, LG&E serves over 429,000 electric and over 333,000 natural gas customers, covers an area of 700 square miles (1800 km^{2}), and has a total regulated electric generation capacity of 2,760 megawatts.

 The President is John R. Crockett III.

 History

 LG&E was formed in 1838 as Louisville Gas and Water but dropped its plans to provide water utilities in 1842 changing its name simply to Louisville Gas.
-LG&E was originally formed by investors with the intention of providing gas-fired street lighting which had been mandated in order to help prevent crime.
+Louisville Gas and Water was originally formed by investors with the intention of providing gas-fired street lighting which had been mandated in order to help prevent crime.